VCauthon/Summary-Infrastructure-As-Code/src/docs/2-infrastructure-stacks/chapters/1-building-infrastructure-stacks-as-code.md

 > You can see an example of this pattern in Terraform in [this section](../../../patterns/1-stack-patterns/2-pattern-application-group-stack/README.md).

-This pattern can work well when a single team owns the infrastructure and deployment of all the pieces of the application.
-An application group stack can align the boundaries of the stack to the team's responsibilities.
+This pattern works well when a **single team owns the full application**, including all of its services and infrastructure.
+The boundaries of the stack align with the **application boundary**, which often matches the team's responsibilities.

-Grouping the infrastructure for multiple applications together also combines the time, risk, and pace of changes.
-The team needs to manage the risk to the entire stack for every change, even if only one part is changing. __This pattern is inefficient if some parts of the stack change more frequently than others__.
+However, grouping all services into one stack also **couples their change lifecycle**.
+Any infrastructure change—no matter how small—requires planning, applying, and validating the **entire application stack**.

+As a result, __this pattern becomes inefficient when different services within the same application change at different frequencies or have different risk profiles__.

 ---

 ### Pattern: Service Stack

-A service stack manages the infrastructure for each deployable application component in a separate infrastructure stack.
+A service stack manages the infrastructure for **a single deployable application component** in its own, independent infrastructure stack.

-Service stack align the boundaries of infrastructure to the software that runs on it.
-This alignment limits the blast radius for a change to one service, which simplifies the process for scheduling changes.
-Service teams can own the infrastructure that relates to their software.
+Service stacks align the boundaries of infrastructure with the **software deployment unit**.
+Each stack typically includes everything required to run one service: compute, networking configuration, permissions, and any service-specific dependencies.

+This alignment significantly reduces the **blast radius of changes**.
+Infrastructure updates, scaling actions, or failures affect only the service that owns the stack, making change management and release scheduling simpler and safer.

 <p align="center">
   <img src="./static/service_stack.png" alt="image" width="50%">